lrei/legal-AI/README.md

 #### 3. Filtering Candidate Passages and Re-ranking model
 - Retrieves metadata for each candidate passage from the SQLite database.
 - Creates input pairs of [query_text, passage_text] for each candidate passage which are necessary inptus for the re-ranking model.
-- [The Cross-Encoder model MS Marco](https://huggingface.co/cross-encoder/ms-marco-MiniLM-L-6-v2) computes a relevance score for each query-passage pair.
+- Using a model from sentence-transformers, [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2), to compute a relevance score for each query-passage pair.
 It provides a more accurate assessment of relevance by considering the context and semantics of both texts together.

 #### 4. Presenting the Top Results
 - Selects the top k passages based on the re-ranked scores.